UK WORKSHOPS

 The numbers attending his workshops are kept fairly small.
 This ensures everyone gets individual tuition and guidance throughout the day so they can learn a lot about the medium they're working in and achieve great results.

-Included in the workshop: All tuition, reference photos (emailed), feedback and an edited recording of each class.
+Included in the workshop: All tuition, reference photo (emailed), feedback and recording of the course.

 Suitable for: Beginners and advanced artists.